worldveil/dejavu/INSTALLATION.md

-# Installation of dejavu
+# Installation of Dejavu

-So far dejavu has only been tested on Unix systems.
+So far Dejavu has only been tested on Unix systems.

 * [`pyaudio`](http://people.csail.mit.edu/hubert/pyaudio/) for grabbing audio from microphone
 * [`ffmpeg`](https://github.com/FFmpeg/FFmpeg) for converting audio files to .wav format